ykafia/StrideGameConcept/Stride-Alchemy/Mechanics.md

 Solving puzzle can be undestood differently :

-* The player reached a zone after creating a path by objects around.
+* The player reached a zone after creating a path by moving objects around.

 * The player changed the state of the environment to a state that would be understood as a solution to the puzzle.